 Kitchen Style

-Kitchens with a coastal style should have an uncomplicated, yet functional design.
+Kitchens with a coastal style should have an uncomplicated yet functional design.
 White cabinets and white tile lend to an easy, beachy feeling.
-A beach kitchen usually incorporates a large amount of sunlight through large windows or skylights.
+A beach kitchen usually incorporates a lot of sunlight through large windows or skylights.

 Eclectic: Personalized and Rich in Color & Texture